 Once you have identified the call number of an item you would like to locate, use the library's floor maps to determine where in the library a particular call number is located.

 Reserve items are located behind the Circulation Desk and available on request.
 Student-oriented single-volume hornbooks and study aids, some multi-volume legal treatises, and other heavily used books may be found there.
-Materials on reserve may be identified using InfoHawk.
+Materials on reserve may be identified using the library catalog.
 Reserve items are generally available for use within the library for a period of four hours.

 Faculty may place specific items on reserve for their courses.
-These course reserve items may be requested by the name of the professor or by the course.
-In addition, some law school examinations from prior semesters are held on reserve under the professor's name, in addition to them being available via ICON, the university's web-based course management system.
+These "course reserve" items may be requested by the name of the professor or by the name of the course.
+In addition, some law school examinations from prior semesters are held on reserve under the professor's name, and are available via ICON, the university's web-based course management system.